Skip to Main Content

 Description

 This campground and park, owned by James City County, possesses amazing habitat along the Chickahominy River and Gordon’s Creek.
-Canoe and kayak rentals make this habitat among the most accessible of any on the trail.
-The park offers a many areas to view tidal streams and rivers.
+On-site canoe and kayak rentals make it easy to explore the tidal streams and rivers.
 During low tide, mudflats may reveal a variety of marsh birds.
-Belted Kingfisher and varied woodpeckers can also be observed.
+Belted Kingfisher and various woodpeckers can also be observed.
 During winter, look for a diversity of waterfowl.
 The open fields are popular with Eastern Bluebirds and Eastern Phoebes.

 An additional option for exploration from this location is the Virginia Capital Trail, a 52-mile multi-use trail which runs adjacent to the park.
 The park offers a trailhead for parking.